 The Bank's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report.
-In addition, Note 16 and 18 of the statutory financial statements for the year to 31 March 2017 describes the Bank's objectives, policies and processes for risk management and capital management, as well as its exposures to credit and liquidity risk.
+In addition, Note 13 and 16 of the statutory financial statements for the year to 31 March 2018 describes the Bank's objectives, policies and processes for risk management and capital management, as well as its exposures to credit and liquidity risk.

-Given that the Bank hedges its market risk but not own credit risk, the Directors consider the Bank's capital position to be strong.
+Given that the Bank hedges its market risk, the Directors consider the Bank's capital position to be strong.
+The Bank does not hedge its own credit risk, however this does not impact its capital.
 Whilst the Bank has significant exposure to Nomura Group companies, and in particular to NIP, this is minimised through significant collateralisation to minimise the Bank's exposure.
 The Bank's net exposures with NIP are supported by a limited written guarantee from the Bank's ultimate parent, NHI.